gokulkrishh/introduction-to-graphql/README.md

 - **Handling File Upload** - There is nothing about file upload in the GraphQL specification and mutations doesn’t accept files in the arguments.

 - **Cache at Network Level** - Because of the commonly way GraphQL is used over HTTP (A POST in a single endpoint), cache at network level becomes hard.
 A way to solve it is to use Persisted Queries.

+- **Rate Limiting** - Limiting the API call's to particular query is problem in GraphQL.
+Github recently introducted GraphQL with different approach to solve this issue.
+Take a [look here](https://developer.github.com/v4/guides/resource-limitations/).

 ### 6. 🏆 References